 The EMPATHIC Framework for Task Learning from Implicit Human Feedback

 Qiping Zhang*, Yuchen Cui*, Alessandro Allievi, Peter Stone, Scott Niekum, W. Bradley Knox

-A demo also submitted to AAAI-21 Demonstrations Program
+A demo also accepted to AAAI-21 Demonstrations Program

 (* indicates equal contribution)

 3D Backscatter Localization for Fine-Grained Robotics

 Zhihong Luo, Qiping Zhang, Yunfei Ma, Manish Singh, Fadel Adib

 USENIX Symposium on Networked Systems Design and Implementation (NSDI), 2019

 Student Teaching Assistant, The University of Hong Kong, Fall 2017